wballard/starphleet/_harp/public/index.md

 Containers are thrown away often, on each new version, and each server reboot.
 So, while you do have local filesystem access inside a container running a service, don't count on it living any lenght of time.

-## PORT
-This is an all important environment variable, and it is expected your service will honor it, publishing traffic here.
-This `PORT` is used to know where to connect the ship's proxy to your individual service.

 ## Autodeploy
 This is really easy.
 Just commit and push to the repository referenced